 Pre-Zero Sports Talk

-Welcome to Pre-Zero Sports Talk, where sports, events, innovation, community, and sustainability unite.
+Welcome to Pre-Zero Sports Talk, where sports, community, innovation, conservation, and sustainability unite.
 Hosted by Sid Bensalah, a seasoned professional with over 20 years of experience in the sports industry, this podcast is about more than preaching solutions or claiming to have all the answers.
-Instead, it's about creating a space for honest conversations, exploring diverse perspectives, and finding practical ways everyone can contribute to a more sustainable sports future.
+Instead, it creates a space for honest conversations, exploring diverse perspectives and practical ways we can all contribute to a more sustainable and impactful sports future.

-Listeners are invited to join for unfiltered, engaging dialogues that challenge the status quo and inspire action.
-Whether you're a sports fan, an industry professional, or simply curious about making a positive impact, there’s a place for you here.
+Listeners are invited to join unfiltered, engaging dialogues that challenge the status quo and inspire action.
+Whether you're a sports enthusiast, an industry professional, or simply curious about making a positive impact, there’s a place for you here.

 Pre-Zero Sports Talk